strawberry-graphql/strawberry/docs/guides/schema-export.md

     strawberry export-schema package.module:schema

-where `schema` is the name of a Strawberry schema symbol and `package.module` the qualified name of the module containing the symbol.
+where `schema` is the name of a Strawberry schema symbol and `package.module` is the qualified name of the module containing the symbol.
 The symbol name defaults to `schema` if not specified.

 In order to store the exported schema in a file, pipes or redirection can be utilized: